Plymouth School District Report Card

 o Kay Tharp, for UW-Green Bay

-o This state-of-the-art facility allows PHS students to gain experience with all phases of the design process, taking projects from conception to completion.
+o This state-of-the-art facility allows PHS students to experience all phases of the design process, taking projects from conception to completion.

--- A recent example includes the Finke Field entry arch, designed and constructed by PHS technology education students.
+- A recent example is the Finke Field entry arch, designed and constructed by PHS technology education students.

 o The facility has received strong support from the business community:

--- The Wisconsin Economic Development Corporation has awarded Plymouth High School a $25,000 Fab Lab grant to help fund a high-tech router.
+- The Wisconsin Economic Development Corporation awarded Plymouth High School a $25,000 Fab Lab grant to help fund a high-tech router.

-o Learn more about this innovative facility, which serves students in engineering classes as well as those learning skilled trades, LTC students and community members.
+o Learn more about the LTC-Plymouth Science & Technology Center, which serves students in engineering classes as well as those learning skilled trades and community members.

 o This modern research facility better provides students and community members with skills needed by key local industries.

-o Learn more about this innovative facility, which serves students in seven academic disciplines.
+o Learn more about the Food Science & Agriculture Center, which serves PHS students in seven academic disciplines as well as younger students and community members.

 o We were the first district in the area to offer nationally recognized Project Lead the Way engineering courses, which feature a hands-on, project-based and problem-based approach that adds rigor to traditional technical programs and relevance to traditional academics.